-Some CBT techniques are:
+Some CBT techniques:

 - Challenging beliefs